PassbirdCo/MetaKeepCodeSamples/admin-apis/README.md

 ## Admin APIs

 This repository contains the script to manage MetaKeep apps using MetaKeep admin APIs.
-The scripts allow you to create a new app, update an existing app, add new API keys to your app, delete the API keys of your app, and manage policies of your app.
+The scripts allow you to create a new app, update an existing app, add new API keys to your app, delete the API keys of your app, manage policies of your app and get app logs and statistics.

 ## Files